-Why is speed so important for manufacturers?
+Why is speed so important?

 Speed-to-Market Hack #1: Update your Shopfloor

-Speed-to-Market Hack #2: The Human Factor
+Speed-to-Market Hack #2: Note The Human Factor

 On top of that perform a thorough review of management and productivity tools (or the lack thereof) and you will often uncover stumbling blocks, which brings us to:

 Speed-to-Market Hack #3: One Manufacturing Sales Platform

-In order to achieve long-term efficiency and productivity a well-integrated platform with a number of connectors is the way to go to bringing new innovations to the market faster.
+In order to achieve long-term efficiency and productivity a well-integrated platform with a number of connectors can help you bring new innovations to the market faster.